Tom5aly/Tom5aly.github.io/README.md

-To go to my profile go to
+To see my profile go to

 # https://tom5aly.github.io/Profile.html